Sacombank

-Saigon Thuong Tin Commercial Joint Stock Bank, commonly referred to as Sacombank, is a Vietnamese commercial joint stock bank established in 1991.
+Saigon Tai Loc Commercial Joint Stock Bank (Vietnamese: Ngân hàng Thương mại Cổ phần Sài Gòn Tài Lộc), commonly referred to as Sacombank, is a Vietnamese commercial joint stock bank established in 1991.

 History

 Sacombank was established on December 21, 1991 in Ho Chi Minh City.
 In 1996, Sacombank issued its first shares.

-In 2002, Sacombank established its first subsidiary - Sacombank-SBA Debt Management and Asset Exploitation Company.
-In December 2007, Sacombank opened a branch in Laos.
+In 2002, Sacombank established its first subsidiary Sacombank–SBA Debt Management and Asset Exploitation Company.
+In December 2007, Sacombank opened a branch in Vientiane, Laos.
 By June 2009, it had opened a branch in Phnom Penh, Cambodia.